hoangduytran/blender-manual/manual/grease_pencil/modes/draw/introduction.rst

 .. _bpy.types.ToolSettings.use_gpencil_draw_onback:

-Additive Drawing
-   When creating new frames adding strokes with drawing tools, the strokes from the previous/active frame are include as a basis for the new one.
-   When erasing existing strokes using Additive Drawing a new keyframe will be added.

-.. _bpy.types.ToolSettings.use_gpencil_automerge_strokes:

-AutoMerge
+Draw on Back
-   Joins new strokes with the beginning or end of previously drawn strokes in the active layer.
+   When enabled, new strokes are drawn below of all strokes in the layer.

-Multiframe
-   Allows to draw on several frames at the same time.

-   See :doc:`Multiframe </grease_pencil/multiframe>` for more information.
+   For example when you want to paint with a fill material below line strokes on a character and they are on the same layer.